 7 Nitro PDF Alternatives for Mac Users

-PDFelement makes it easy to create, edit, markup and convert PDF files.
-The app feels capable, stable and surprisingly easy to use.
-It achieved a good balance between cost, ease of use, and a comprehensive feature set, and we named it the winner in our best PDF editor review.
+PDFelement makes it easy to create, edit, markup, and convert PDF files.
+The app feels capable, stable, and surprisingly easy to use.
+It achieved a good balance between cost, ease of use, and a comprehensive feature set.

 Most users will get by with the features of the Standard version (from $79), while the Professional version (from $129) is even more capable.
 Read our full PDFelement review.